 2. Keep it complicated stupid

-If God had wanted term sheets to be simple he would never have created corporate venture capital.
-Typically, Y Co wants to combine investment with various ‘side agreements’ – such as rights to use/sell the technology in a certain region or with certain clients over a certain time frame, and a stake in ‘process IP’ developed through collaborative development agreements.
-If they’ve overdosed on caffeine that morning, Y Co might even ask for a right of ‘first refusal’ if and when you are put up for sale (a definite no-no).
+Sometimes, Y Co wants to combine investment with a ‘side agreement’ – such as rights to use/sell the technology in a certain region or with certain clients over a certain time frame.
+If they’ve overdosed on caffeine that morning, Y Co might even ask for a right of ‘first refusal’ if and when you are put up for sale (a definite no-no, tell them to forget it).
 But these are the type of complications a start-up needs because they are symptoms of growth.
-(If you don’t want ‘side agreements’, stick to financial VCs – see below).
 The trouble with complications is that they take time.

-The time to start looking for capital from corporate VCs is at least a year from the date when you really need it.
+The time to start looking for capital from corporate VCs is a few months before you really need it.
 Why?
 Because you need this time to negotiate the side agreements.